-Director of Undergraduate Studies; Assistant Professor of History
+Director of Undergraduate Studies; Associate Professor of History

 B.A., University of North Carolina at Chapel Hill; M.T.S., Harvard Divinity School; M.A., Ph.D., University of Virginia

 Early modern European history

 Phillip Haberkern joined the BU history department in 2011.
 He is a historian of late medieval and early modern Europe, and his research focuses on radical religious change in the fifteenth and sixteenth century.
 Phillip teaches courses on the Renaissance and Reformation, religious history, historiography, and methodology.
 He has worked with graduate students in a number of fields, including early American history and religious studies, and has run the department’s honors thesis seminar for two years.